 On sale day, you don’t have that luxury.
 For every customer you’re serving, there’s probably at least a dozen behind them, waiting impatiently.

 Before sale day, you need to look at the things that often slow you down at the register, and make provisions to avoid those things.
 Have extra carrier bags and register rolls on hand, so you’re not forced to run to the storeroom during a rush.
 If you normally wrap everything delicately in tissue paper and raffia, consider putting that practice aside for the day.
 Organise extra change from the bank before sale day, so you’re not stuck making up 3 dollars in change with nothing but five-cent pieces.

 Nothing about sale day is normal, and you should be prepared to change the normal way you do things in order to make efficiency your priority.

-It’s all too easy to skip breaks (and encourage your staff to do the same) when it’s busy.
+It’s all too easy to skip breaks (and encourage your employees to do the same) when it’s busy.